emilyeserven/emilyeserven.github.io/_posts/2016-09-30-js-problem.markdown

 ---
 layout: post
-title:  "Solving JavaScript - Removing Untagged Colons"
+title:  "A JavaScript Study, #1 - Removing Untagged Colons"
 date:   2016-09-30 00:00:50 -0500
 tags: [development, projects]
 excerpt: <b>A case study of a basic JavaScript problem.</b> - <i>"I wanted to write something showing the trial and error that goes into solving a development problem, especially when inexperienced with the language and jargon."</i>